 Your rights when selling or buying a home

-Every UK law that protects you when dealing with an estate agent — translated out of legal jargon into plain English.
+Every UK law that protects you when dealing with an estate agent.
+Translated out of legal jargon into plain English.
 Free to read, no sign-up.

 Why we built this

 Most people selling a home in the UK do not know they have legal protections that go far beyond whatever an estate agent tells them.
 Offers must be passed on in writing.
 Fees must be clear up front.
 Flood risk, lease length, and construction type must be disclosed.
 Misleading photos are illegal.
 Pressure tactics are banned.
-Every one of those rules is backed by a real law — and most are free to enforce.
+Every one of those rules is backed by a real law.
+And most are free to enforce.

 This hub walks through every one of those laws in plain English, tells you exactly what it means for you, and shows you how to use it if you need to.